 Further, we seek increased research to focus on creating a strengthened program ensuring that the schools with the least arts education and the highest level of ELLs reap the benefits of arts-centered literacy programs.
-Report to the PEP

 2. Provide a pathway to certification opportunities for elementary school teachers to become arts specialists: